akeneo/pim-helpcenter/content/md/products-super-power/publish-workflow.md

 ![image](../img/Products_PublishProductExample.png)

 **What's happening?**
-In fact, this *takes a picture* of your product information at this very moment.
-This *picture* is called the *published version* of your product.
+In fact, this *takes a snapshot* of your product information at this very moment.
+This *snapshot* represents the *published version* of your product.

 **What happens next?**
 You can still edit all your product information, for instance, change its description or composition for the next season...